 If you are a First Nations creative in isolation, we invite you to submit your content proposal.
-We are looking for writings from all sorts of creative writers based in Victoria.
+We are looking for writings from all sorts of creative writers across the country.
 Your pieces can be personal reflections, lyrical, poetic literature, academic, short story, comical, fictional and more.

 Contact our Collaborations Producer Kalinda Palmer via email@example.com for further details and have your writing published by YIRRAMBOI.
 This is a pilot program and a paid opportunity to be part of YIRRAMBOI’s online collective of Blak Bloggers.

 YIRRAMBOI Commissions provide direct support, resources and advice to early and midcareer artists, to create, develop and present new work as part of YIRRAMBOI Festival.
 YIRRAMBOI Commissions place First Nations voices first and provide the authority to determine ‘our narratives, presented our way’.
 Five extraordinary and emerging new voices, working across a variety of mediums and disciplines – dance, theatre, visual arts, music and storytelling – present world premieres of their work throughout the Festival.
 Find out more about YIRRAMBOI COMMISSIONS.

 Barring Yanabul translates to ‘we all walk the path’ in the shared local languages of the Boonwurrung and Woiwurrung peoples.
 It’s the epic free program of more than 40 pop-up live events that create a citywide Blak-out on the first Saturday of YIRRAMBOI Festival.
 First Nations creatives take to Melbourne’s iconic public spaces, laneways and green places for surprising and eclectic moments of music, performance and art.
 Expressions of interest for Barring Yanabul will open in 2020.